lightning-uq-box/lightning-uq-box/README.md

 ## Experiments
 The experiments conducted for our paper "Title here." are contained in the [experiments](experiments/) directory.
 To reproduce the results in our paper follow these instructions.

-### Tests
-We will have to write unit tests to make sure our code runs as expected.
-This is good practice to check our own working and a necessity before open-sourcing the repo.
-Tests should follow the exact directory structure of the `uq_method_box` directory for each individual python file with the name `test_[filename].py`.

 ## Citation
 If you use this software in your work, please cite...